spineo/RGButterflyDocs/Programming.md

 ## Resources

+* For learning about IOS development I found the Stanford University (available on iTunes) and Apple's Worldwide Developers Conference videos are great resources.
-* [_The IOS Human Interface Guidelines_](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/) is a good resource for UI layout.
+* [_The IOS Human Interface Guidelines_](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/) is a good resource for guidelines on designing the UI.

 [![RGButterfly Logo](images/RGButterfly_Logo.png)](https://spineo.github.io/RGButterflyDocs/)